penmuse/ruby-core/symbol.md

   soldiers.map{|x| x.last_name }
   soldiers.map{|x| x.first_name }
 ```
 Congrats you've successfully completed the mission.
-Show your mastery of symbol to_proc by rewriting the examples above; paste your implementation in the comment section below.
+Show your mastery of `symbol#proc` by rewriting the examples above using what you just learned; paste your implementation in the comment section below.